Sharing a digital ledger between multiple users, systems, and applications is now possible. Of course, you might have some questions...

 This unique (patented) technology includes:

-Boardwalktech's approach to spreadsheet collaboration is much different than copying a spreadsheet to a hosted server which is then used as a "centrally stored version" which can be used for collaboration.
+Boardwalktech's approach to collaboration is much different than other enterprise applications.
 Boardwalk takes a range of "data" (data and formulas) from a spreadsheet or other tabular data source and populates that into a patented "positional" database.
 Once in the database, the data can be used to support a collaboration between multiple users working in locally-stored VMs or through a tabular browser interface.
 Every time a user makes a change, it is versioned in the Boardwalk database and then, regardless of whether the user is working locally or through the browser, the changes are synchronized between all the users automatically using the "single-version-of-the-truth."

 All updates to the Boardwalk data can be accessed through a query and used to support analytics.
 For example, you can compare the current data with a change last week by a particular user.
 You can compare any slice of data against any other slice of data within the Excel or any other reporting environment enabling robust report presentations & analytics.

 You can produce reports that show all the changes to every shared cell, row, or the entire range of shared data, who made them, when, and why.
 You can see changes made by both other users and other systems.
 All changes are immutable and tamper proof.

 For applications which leverage Excel as the UI, Boardwalk fully leverages Excel's capabilities for data manipulation and reporting.
 Since Boardwalk shares a "range" of data, users can have other data models within their Excel workbooks (like commission calculations for sales reps) which is not shared with others, but is driven by the shared data.
 This means there's no "export" and associated risk of version mix up — all data manipulation is done in and managed by Excel.